abotts-umkc/project2-201R-UMKC-abotts-sentiment/README.md

 # project2-201R
+update 2 currently still sunday 10/8 at 12:55 am

+i did it !!!

+the file directories i updated with the individual txt files and i put the final touches on the code functionality

+ahhh i am so happy with my work here

+i worked on this file for a total of about 20 hours

+i had to do a lot of research into errors i was getting and how to fix them im pretty proud of myself

 currently sunday 10/8 at 12:18 am
 one problem i know i need to fix is that the files are coded to recognize my local file names